 Glance through chapters 2A (Data Types) and 2C (Code Tables).

-Glance through the table of contents of the Caristix “HL7 Survival Guide” in the root of the Innolitics Library.
-You can also download this from the Caristix website here.
+Glance through the Caristix “HL7 Survival Guide” in the root of the Innolitics Library.
+You can also view the guide on the Caristix website here or download a copy here.
+Chapters 5, 6, and 12 may be particularly relevant.

-Here are the definitinos from chapter 2 of the standard:
+Here are the definitions from chapter 2 of the standard:

 The standard is written from the assumption that an event in the real world of healthcare creates the need for data to flow among systems.
 The real-world event is called the trigger event.
 For example, the trigger event a patient is admitted may cause the need for data about that patient to be sent to a number of other systems.
 The trigger event, an observation (e.g., a CBC result) for a patient is available, may cause the need for that observation to be sent to a number of other systems.
 When the transfer of information is initiated by the application system that deals with the triggering event, the exchange is termed an unsolicited update.